 - Describe the reasons for not making satisfactory progress,

 - Outline a program for correcting the problem,

-- List an approved, attainable class schedule, signed by your academic advisor and a representative from the Teaching and Learning Center.
+- List an approved, attainable class schedule, signed by your academic advisor and a representative from the Student Success Center.
 If the cumulative GPA is below 2.0 a signature from Records will be required as well.